Improving Neutrino Oscillation Measurements through Event Classification: Oscillation Analysis

 To investigate, we conduct a toy analysis of DUNE's sensitivity to two key oscillation parameters, $\sin^2(2\theta_{23})$ and $\Delta m^2_{31}$.
 For the mock data used as a proxy for experimental measurements, we assume $\sin^2\theta_{23}=0.45$ and $\Delta m^2_{31}=2.4\times10^{-3}$~eV$^2$.
 We simulate an exposure of 480 kton-MW-years in neutrino mode (corresponding to, e.g.,~10 years of DUNE running with a 40 kton detector fiducial mass and a beam power of 1.2~MW).
 The analysis considers only $\nu_\mu$ disappearance data and ignores backgrounds, as they are negligible for this channel.
 We employ an analysis based on bins in calorimetric energy, see Eq.~\eqref{eq:calo}, from 0.1 to 10 GeV, using 200 MeV bins below 5 GeV and 500 MeV bins for higher energies.

 We apply the learned classifier to each event to assign class labels $A$.
-For each choice of oscillation parameters, we derive weights for each event, then bin them as described above according to their calorimetric energy.
+In more detail, each event is assigned to the class for which the corresponding one-vs-rest binary classifier returns the highest signal probability, partitioning the event sample into four disjoint subsets that are independently binned in calorimetric energy.
 The result is a set of event counts $N_j^A$ corresponding to the number of events in the calorimetric energy bin $j$ labeled as belonging to class $A$.
 To estimate the impact of the classifier on oscillation measurements, we consider three types of uncertainties: overall normalization, spectral tilt, and energy scale.
 We implement these uncertainties as pull parameters ($x^A$, $y^A$, and $\Delta E^A$) in a $\chi^2$ test statistic.
 The normalization and tilt are applied as

 The energy scale uncertainties bias the calorimetric energies in each class independently by a constant given by the pull parameter $\Delta E^A$, redistributing events in reconstructed energy bins.
 They are implemented as